 Love unique Moscow Mules?
 Don’t miss Dark and Stormy (Rum Moscow Mule), Apple Pie Moscow Mule and Gin Gin Mule!

 Hooray, hooray!
-It’s time for me to present September’s Moscow Mule to y’all, and I’m really pumped to share this one… because I was unsure how I’d feel about it.
+It’s time September’s Moscow Mule, and I’m really pumped to share this one.

-So… this Pumpkin Spice Mule is the stuff dreams are made of—sugar, spice, everything nice (which includes vodka and ginger beer.
-Because #duh.)
+This Pumpkin Mule is the stuff dreams are made of—sugar, spice, everything nice.
+Which includes vodka and ginger beer.

-And once you make that homemade pumpkin simple syrup, you can make Pumpkin Spice Mules all fall long!
+This pumpkin drink just requires four ingredients, and once you make that homemade pumpkin simple syrup, you can make spiced mules all fall long!

 Looking for some more fall recipes?
 Check out my Fall Recipe Index.